 You know Ayurveda is a great alternative approach to better health and planet.
 You have been exploring more about Ayurveda and how to incorporate it into your everyday life.
 You have been looking to balance your energies and find a solution for your dry skin and anxiety.
 Ayurvedic self-massage is definitely your answer.

 Ayurvedic self-massage ( known as Abhyanga in Sanskrit) is the technique of giving yourself an oil massage.
 The ayurvedic massage focuses on healing your body with a lot of love and removing emotional blockages from the body.

 In Ayurveda, oil is known as Sneha which also translates as love.
 Enveloping yourself in a soothing and calming oil daily is nothing but an act of love.

 When you massage your body with so much love, your tissues send this information to the deepest corners of your body and rejuvenates it.

-Oil is extremely important in Ayurveda, for balancing your energies namely Vata, Pitta, and Kapha.
+Oil is extremely important in Ayurveda, for balancing your doshas or energies namely Vata, Pitta, and Kapha.

 Though it might sound complicated to do it every day and creating a mess.
 It is however very easy once you set a process.